TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/input section.md

 ```

 ## Bam files
-Bams must be sorted and indexed.
+BAMs must be sorted and indexed in order to be quantified.
 You can use `samtools sort` and `samtools index` to do this.

 ## Read positon correction